auspham/SeptNotes/W9-lec9a.md

 #### Extract superclass

-When you have two classes with similar features move the common features to the super class.
+When you have two classes with similar features, move the common features to the super class.

 ![1571144239300](W9-lec9.assets/1571144239300.png)

 #### Extract interface

-When  two or more classes have part of their interface in common or only a subgroup of responsibilities is used by other classes extract the subset into an interface.
+When  two or more classes have part of their interface in common or only a subgroup of responsibilities is used by other classes, extract the subset into an interface.

 ![1571144321196](W9-lec9.assets/1571144321196.png)

 #### Replace inheritance with delegation

-When a subclass uses only part of a superclass interface create a field to refer to the superclass through which its methods can be called (and remove the subclassing)
+When a subclass uses only part of a superclass interface, create a field to refer to the superclass through which its methods can be called (and remove the subclassing)

 ![1571144409151](W9-lec9.assets/1571144409151.png)